 Revere instructed a friend to show two lanterns in the tower of Christ Church, now called the Old North Church, as a signal in case Revere was unable to leave town.
 The two lanterns meant that the British troops planned to row “by sea” across the Charles River to Cambridge, rather than march “by land” out Boston Neck.

 After informing Colonel Conant and other local Sons of Liberty about recent events in Boston and verifying that they had seen his signals in the North Church tower, Revere borrowed a horse and set off.

-- The Paul Revere House is a great place to start, and after touring downtown Boston’s oldest building, you can follow The Freedom Trail which is a 2.5 mile walk leading you through sixteen historic sites in Boston.
+- The Paul Revere House is a great place to start your discovery of Paul Revere, and after touring downtown Boston’s oldest building, you can follow The Freedom Trail which is a 2.5 mile walk leading you through sixteen other historic sites in Boston.

-- I highly encourage y’all to make a trip to the Museum of Fine Arts, as part of your efforts to revere Paul Revere!
+While the Paul Revere Ride is most familiar to many visitors to Boston, some may not know that Paul Revere was also an accomplished silversmith.
+Paul Revere Silver is incredibly rare and valuable.
+I highly encourage y’all to make a trip to the Museum of Fine Arts, as part of your efforts to experience Boston via Paul Revere!
 A world-class museum, housing priceless works of art, including rare and important pieces of silver made by Paul Revere himself.

 Boston attracts thousands of visitors each year!
 There are dozens of hotel choices for some of the best hotels to stay in Boston!